kevinlxk/RepData_PeerAssessment1/PA1_template.md

 maxsteps <- avgint[which(avgint$avgsteps==max(avgint$avgsteps)),]
 ```

-As we can see from the output, the 5-minute interval with the maximum number is steps is 835
+As we can see from the output, the 5-minute interval with the maximum number is steps is interval = 835

 ## Imputing missing values